rstat1/frost/README.md

 }
 ```

+The UI app (in management/ui) is an Angular 7.3 app and thus requires a NodeJS install.

 Vault is an optional requirement, that can be used to provide hosted services with easier access to encryption capabilities.
 Its use and configuration is best described at https://vaultproject.io